Life at the Top

 MacDonald Highlands Schools

 MacDonald Highlands is zoned for John Vanderburg Elementary School, Neil Twitchell Elementary School, Bob Miller Middle School and Coronado High School.
 Check the Clark County School District web site for updated school zones.

 MacDonald Highlands Shopping

 MacDonald Highlands is easily accessible to shopping centers via Horizon Ridge Parkway, including The District at Green Valley Ranch with its boutique shops and restaurants.
 It has a Whole Foods grocery store, Ann Taylor Loft, Lucille’s Smokehouse BBQ, P.F.
 Chang’s, Cheesecake Factory and Panera Bread.
 Other nearby shopping venues include Eastern Commons Shopping Center on Eastern Avenue, Stephanie Street Shopping Center and Galleria at Sunset mall.

 MacDonald Highlands Golf Courses

-The 6,975-yard, par-72 championship DragonRidge course, designed by Jay Morrish and David Druzisky, uses natural topography of the hillsides and canyons to create challenging play at all skill levels.
-Home to the 2003 Wendy's Three-Tour Challenge, the course provides sweeping views of the valley and natural rock formations.
+The 6,975-yard, par-72 championship DragonRidge course, designed by Jay Morrish and David Druzisky, uses natural topography of the hillsides and canyons to create a challenging play at all skill levels.
+Home to the 2003 Wendy’s Three-Tour Challenge, the course provides sweeping views of the valley and natural rock formations.